 Time to Heal: A Meditation on Spontaneous Healing

-Healing starts with emotional honesty, about so many things, including emotional honesty about the fact that it’s time to change.
-When something needs to change, because it doesn’t feel comfortable or healthy anymore, because it may be painful, or may even be a diagnosis, we can resist and try to maintain the status quo, or we can surrender, let go of the past and everything that was, and embrace change in the now—the only place where healing happens.
-This is true on a personal level and a social level.
-When we choose not to change, perhaps by simply letting the window of opportunity to change pass by, we miss the opportunity to heal, and we open the door to chronic illness in our lives.
+When we choose not to change, perhaps by simply letting the window of opportunity for transformation pass by, we miss the opportunity to heal, and we open the door to chronic illness in our lives.
+This is why healing starts with emotional honesty about the fact that it’s time to adapt.
 Because chronic illnesses happen when we don’t make fundamental changes in our self-care and in our mental attitude and emotional posture toward life and health that we could have made a long time ago.
 But didn’t.

 To change is to adapt, and to adapt is to heal in ways that may be new and different, or may be tried and true, but that nonetheless aren’t habitual, aren’t pre-patterned, and therefore, aren’t unconscious.
 To change for better health is to be conscious about the changes you make to return to a state of greater wellbeing, as a person, as a family, and as a collective.